zhanymkanov/marketplace_parser/README.md

 pipenv shell
 cd code
 ```
 Run the products crawler to scrap information about all products among chosen (uncommented) categories in `products_crawler.py`.
-Although, it is possible to run them all at once, I recommend you to do it one by one, so that you could check each dataset

 ```
 python products_crawler.py
 ```

-Run reviews crawler to collect all reviews of each already scrapped products
+Run reviews crawler to collect all reviews of each already scrapped products.

+Although, it is possible to run them all at once, I recommend you to do it one by one, so that you could check each dataset
 ```
 python reviews_crawler.py
 ```